mekiii/P5_generative_art_collection/README.md

 I also wanted to dive into 3-dimensional sketches.
 Therefore I wanted to simulate the way how to mold clay in a pottery, namely by using rotation, and with lines instead of clay.
 This sketch was very satisfying.
 In my collection you can see a varriety of spinning sculptures (there's also one with sound, so turn on the volume!).
 I also liked to create a sort of Tron-Like-Style.

 ### 8. Phyllotaxis
 In botany, phyllotaxis or phyllotaxy is the arrangement of leaves on a plant stem.
 E.g. There is also the so called phyllotaxis algorithm that arranges objects in this spiral pattern in a way similar to sunflower seeds.
 Making use of algorithmic botany has always been a dream, ever since I studied math.
-And even though this sketch might not be as spectacular as other sketches.
-This is a huge milestone for me.
+And even though this sketch might not be as spectacular as other sketches, this has fulfilled one of my childhood dreams.

 ### 9. Square
 During this class I wanted to play around with shapes in perspective.
 Here I started of with sketching a cube in a normal side perspective and experimented with rotation until I was creating an unfolding effect.

 ### 10. Tiled lines
-Tim Holmans
+Tim Holman's [Generative Artistry website](https://generativeartistry.com/) is great if you want to start with classic patterns.
+They are so simple and yet beautiful that I had to translate one of his sketches in P5.
+I highly recommed his generative art speedrun talk, which is available [here](https://www.youtube.com/watch?v=4Se0_w0ISYk).

 ### 11. Typemorphing
+Typemorphing is something I stumbled across during work.
+There are pretty good ways to vectorize types and play with the shape.

 ## Background
 During my last semester I was fulfilling a dream for me: Visualizing aesthetic patterns via code.